Back to Blog

 This fee is charged to your recipient, which means they bear a cost they may not have anticipated.
 If you are sending a specific amount to cover a bill or obligation, receiving fees can create a shortfall.

-Currency Conversion Fee
+5. Currency Conversion Fee

 A currency conversion fee is an explicit, visible charge applied when your money is converted from one currency to another.
 It is usually expressed as a percentage of the transfer amount and, when it exists, appears as a separate line item in your provider's fee schedule.

 It is straightforward to spot and easy to factor into your total cost calculation.
+However, some providers charge a conversion fee and apply an exchange rate markup simultaneously, so always check both.

-Fixed vs. Percentage-Based Fees
+6. Fixed vs. Percentage-Based Fee Structure

-How they compare at different amounts: Fixed fees favour larger transfers because the cost becomes proportionally smaller as the amount grows.
-Percentage-based fees tend to be cheaper on small transfers but can become expensive on large ones — a 1% fee on a $10,000 transfer is $100, more than most flat charges.
-The crossover point depends on the specific fee structure, so always calculate both before deciding how much to send in a single transaction.
+A $25 flat fee on a $200 transfer is a 12.5% cost.
+On a $2,000 transfer, that same fee drops to just 1.25%.
+Percentage-based fees tend to be cheaper on small transfers but can become expensive on large ones: a 1% fee on a $10,000 transfer is $100, more than most flat charges.
+Always calculate both before deciding how much to send in a single transaction.

-Country-Specific Taxes: GST and TCS
+7. Country-Specific Taxes: GST and TCS

 These are not provider fees but government-mandated charges.
 They can meaningfully increase the cost of transfers from or to certain corridors.
 Check the tax treatment in both the sending and receiving country before initiating a large transfer.